Deltares/fews-web-oc/docs/public/deployments/README.md

 Customize the app-config.json file.

-After starting tomcat the Delft-FEWS Web OC is available at: http://localhost:8080
+After starting tomcat, the Delft-FEWS Web OC is available at: http://localhost:8080

 ## Azure Static Web App using Azure DevOps